 Getting into shape as a golden-ager differs from getting into shape in your twenties.
 You’ll probably need to develop healthier habits to wake each morning looking good and feeling strong.
 Here are the fundamentals you need to know so you can thrive with robust physical health and a meaningful emotional life after the age of 50.
+Video is also included below.

 Are You a Golden-Ager?